 Then, put any intermediate certification authority certificates in the Intermediate Certification store on the Local Computer, which you'll find on your AD FS and Web Application Proxy (WAP) servers.
 (Run certlm.msc to open the console on a Windows computer.)

-The certification store would be a state (or province).
+the certification store would be a state (or province), and

 If your organization already has its certification hierarchy squared away, then you could be encountering a small issue on your Security Token Service (STS) server, explained below.

 There are a couple of things that could have gone wrong with your SSL certificate(s), but the most common culprit is a server configuration that’s missing an intermediate certification authority, the piece that signs your server’s certificates with its private key.
 This triggers an AuthenticationException error when Yammer, or Office 365, tries to display the login page.